Confluence Outdoor: Boardworks Surf

 Distributor of imported stand up paddle boards, surf boards, and accessories.

 Dagger Kayaks

-Manufacturer of recreational, touring, and whitewater kayaks - including the Alchemy, Axiom, Axis, Katana, Jitsu, Mamba, Mambo, Nomad, Torrent, and Zydeco models.
+Manufacturer of recreational, touring, and whitewater kayaks - including the Alchemy, Axiom, Axis, GT series, Katana, Jitsu, Mamba, Mambo, Nomad, Torrent, and Zydeco models.
 Founded in 1988 based on the success of whitewater and touring kayaks designed by Joe Pulliam.

 Harmony Gear

 Manufacturer of canoe and kayak accessories - including apparel, fishing accessories, life jackets, paddles, and sprayskirts.

 Mad River Canoe

 Manufacturer of recreational, sporting, touring, and whitewater canoes - including the Adventure, Caption, Destiny, Expedition, Explorer, Freedom, Heritage, Journey, Legend, Malecite, Outrage, Reflection, Synergy, Serenade, models.
 Mad River Canoe was founded in 1971 by Jim Henry and Kay Henry in Vermont.
 The company's Malecite model was created in the Henry's woodshed, becoming their first model and remaining the company's signature model today.

 Perception Kayaks

 Manufacturer of fishing, recreational, and touring kayaks - including the Carolina, Essence, Expression, Impulse, Prodigy, Tribe, Tribute, and Triumph models.
 Perception Kayaks was founded by Bill Masters in the early 1970s.
 The company develops rotational molding of plastic kayaks, reducing the expense and maintenance of kayaks.